dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2023-06-29-Is-Old-Really-Gold.md

 header:
     teaser: /assets/images/wiapost/5230-Is-old-really-Gold.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Is Old Really Gold](/assets/images/wiapost/5230-Is-old-really-Gold.jpg)

 # Is old really Gold?

 An important function of the human brain is memory.
 Humans should use this for learning lessons.
 Unfortunately, it's often used to create nostalgic moments in present life.